Your cart is currently empty!

-Open Post Box HERE ( we do apologize for the ” say something amazing ” prompt.
+Open Post Box HERE ( we do apologize for the – say something amazing– prompt.
+That comes with the box from our host Mighty Networks.
 We don’t need you to entertain us, just share what’s on your mind.
 If you are using the app simply write at “post here”)

-Try posting a bit every day, or a couple times a week, for a while and see what happens-
+Try posting a bit every day, or a couple of times a week for a while and see what happens-

 HSM began with the idea of one guy, taking a year off drinking, and posting each Sunday morning about how the week went.
 Posting about what was hard, what felt better, what felt worse.
 He invited friends to join him in the challenge of a year off the booze.
 When most of them balked at a year alcohol-free he suggested 3 months and the community began.

 I’m always so happy when new people find us but then disappointed because they often never post.
 There are lots of paid services on the internet that will offer to help you stop drinking and some are very good.
 Boom is not a paid service but a free community where we work together for each other.
 We reach out with our stories, experience and questions, and we reach back with our accumulated knowledge and successes.